Yleisradio/avoin-voitto/README.md

 ## Using local data

 Instead of using Scores API, local data can be used.
 All game data from 2017 - 2018 series of Mestis and Naisten Liiga can be fetched from [here](https://static.cdn.yle.fi/10m/voitto/data_v1.zip).
 The match ids of the mestis games range from 3648 to 3947.
 For Naisten Liiga the ids range from 4951 to 5070.
 You can find ids for specific matches using [Tilastopalvelu](http://www.tilastopalvelu.fi/ih/beta/tilastointi/index.php/etsi#sarjat-ja-tilastot).
-By default Liiga-Voitto has data for matches 3748 and 3814.
+By default Lätkä-Voitto has data for matches 3748 and 3814.

 Data should be placed unzipped in the [data folder](data/).